Grace La: Honors and awards

 La received four Faculty Design Awards from Association of Collegiate Schools of Architecture, honoring her for her projects that have "advance[d] the reflective nature of practice and teaching".
 La received a university-wide honor from UWM for her exemplary teaching and research with the UWM Distinguished Teaching Award in 2005.

 La's award-winning practice, LA DALLMAN, is honored with a 2021 Progressive Architecture Award, nine Design Awards from the American Institute of Architects Wisconsin, three Boston Society of Architects Unbuilt Design Awards, and multiple international design competition awards.
 LA DALLMAN was named a 2010 Emerging Voice by the Architectural League of New York and received the Bruner Award for Urban Excellence Silver Medal.
 The firm received the international Spotlight: The Rice Design Alliance Prize in 2011, honoring "exceptionally gifted architects in the early phase of their career."
 Grace La and James Dallman are the first North American practitioners to receive the prize, which was previously awarded to architects Antón García-Abril of Spain and Sou Fujimoto of Japan.

 In March 2021, LA DALLMAN's transformation of the Teweles & Brandeis Granary in Sturgeon Bay Wisconsin was celebrated as the cover image of Architect Magazine, the Journal of the American Institute of Architects.
 LA DALLMAN's work is featured in publications by Spain's a+t, Architect Magazine, Architectural Record, Azure, Praxis, Princeton Architectural Press, Routledge, and Topos.
-They had exhibitions at the Carnegie Museum of Art Heinz Architectural Center and the Danish Architecture Centre in Copenhagen, Denmark.
+They had exhibitions at the 2025 Chicago Architecture Biennial, the Carnegie Museum of Art Heinz Architectural Center and the Danish Architecture Centre in Copenhagen, Denmark.
 LA DALLMAN has given lectures in numerous symposia and esteemed institutions such as the Museum of Fine Arts in Houston, the National Building Museum in Washington D.C., and the New Museum in New York City.